jamescalixto/invisible-sync-chess/README.md

 #### Capturing

 Captures are considered to be identical to moves, as the possible outcomes are the same: a capture if there is an enemy piece on the target square or in the path to it, an interruption if there is a friendly piece in the way, or a block otherwise.
-Thus the `x` specifier for capturing moves is completely unnecessary.
+Thus the `x` specifier for capturing moves is completely unnecessary and is ignored.

 Pawns that attempt a capture without a valid target present will result in no movement and the player's turn is forfeited.